 What to Look for in a WordPress Theme

 When designing a new site, a developer should have a list of desired features before arriving at a decision on which WordPress theme will best suit the site.
-The list of desired features include responsive layout, widgetized footer, content slider, ability to disable sidebar in specific pages, and specific color scheme.
-Group the features you want to implement in your site, group them in essentials, optional and luxuries.
+The list of desired features includes responsive layout, widget sized footer, content slider, ability to disable sidebar on specific pages, and specific color scheme.
+Group the features you want to implement on your site, group them in essentials, optional and luxuries.
 This makes it easier to prioritize the site needs that go hand in hand with the theme features.